 Types of Graduate Programs

 Are you aware of the options you have in terms of graduate programs?
-From an academic sense, most disciplines have a master's and a doctoral (Ph.D.) degree.
+Most disciplines have a master's and a doctoral (Ph.D.) degree.
 Depending on your discipline, a master's degree might consist of:

 - Only coursework.